Learning mentors offer support and guidance to children, young people, and sometimes adults, who experience difficulties with their learning

 You'll work with a range of learners, but give priority to those who need the most help, especially those experiencing multiple disadvantages.

-The variety of issues covered is vast, ranging from punctuality, absence, challenging behaviour and abuse to working with able and gifted learners who are experiencing difficulties.
+You could cover a variety of issues, ranging from punctuality, absence, challenging behaviour and abuse, to working with able and gifted learners who are experiencing difficulties.

-Learning mentors are predominantly education based (in primary, secondary and further education settings) but have a wider remit including families and the wider community.
-They work with children or young adults on a one-to-one basis or in small or large groups.
+You'll be based predominantly in education settings (primary and secondary schools and further education colleges) but will have a broader remit including families and the wider community.
+You might work with children or young adults on a one-to-one basis or in small or large groups.